fionyvan/data-science-conference-274/README.md

+# Health and Disease Analysis

-# The relationship between medium household income and the rates of 3 health conditions in Toronto
+We analysed the relationship between medium household income and the rates of 3 health conditions in Toronto.

-### The three health conditions we delve into in this anaylsis
+The three health conditions we delve into in this anaylsis:
 1. Diabetes
 2. High blood pressure
 3. Mental health visits at a hospital